devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 sudo fwupdmgr get-updates # Fetches list of available updates. sudo fwupdmgr update
 ```
+## Flatpak
+* Fedora doesn't include all non-free flatpaks by default.
+The command below enables access to all the flathub flatpaks.
+Particularly useful for users of Fedora KDE and other spins since they do not get the "Enable Third Party Repositories" option on initial boot.
+* `flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo`

 ## NVIDIA Drivers
 * Only follow this if you have a NVIDIA gpu.
 Also, don't follow this if you have a gpu which has dropped support for newer driver releases i.e. anything earlier than nvidia GT/GTX 600, 700, 800, 900, 1000, 1600 and RTX 2000, 3000, 4000 series.
 Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those remaining older GPUs.
 This should be followed by Desktop and Laptop users alike.